Day algebras: Partial operations

 First, we will describe an operadic approach to algebraic structures with partial operations.
-When working with partial operations, we must make a choice about what it means to compose partial functors, i.e.\ spans of functors $\Dcat \hookleftarrow \Ecat \to \Ccat$.
+When working with partial operations, we must make a choice about what it means to compose partial functors, i.e.\ spans of functors $\Dcat \hookleftarrow \Ecat \to \Ccat$, which we write as $\Dcat \rightharpoondown \Ccat$.
 We adopt the convention that the composite of a pair of partial functors exists if there is a factorisation

 i.e.\ $G$ only takes values in the domain of $F$, in which case the composite is given by the outside span $\Dcat \hookleftarrow \Ecat' \to \Ccat$ (for further discussion on this choice, see \cref{remarks_on_spans}).
-As such, we must relax the notion of a $\Cat$-operad to allow for situations where the multi-composite may not exist. \begin{df}(Pre-operads and their morphisms) A \emph{pre-operad} consists of: \begin{enumerate} \item a category $P(n)$, for each $n \in \N$, \item a \emph{unit} $1 \in P(1)$, \item for each $n,k_1,\dots,k_n \in \N$, a \emph{partial} functor
+As such, we must relax the notion of a $\Cat$-operad to allow for situations where the multi-composite may not exist. \begin{df}(Partial $\Cat$-operads and their morphisms) A \emph{partial $\Cat$-operad} consists of: \begin{enumerate} \item a category $P(n)$, for each $n \in \N$, \item a \emph{unit} $1 \in P(1)$, \item for each $n,k_1,\dots,k_n \in \N$, a \emph{partial} functor

 \end{enumerate} satisfying the associativity axioms